All Episodes

 These people want to come into our country and they'll come in for nothing.

-You will you will not see one fine paid.
+You will not see one fine paid.

 So I knew it.

-Uh so for if we need these, why don't we go out and find the world's educated immigrants?
+So if we need these, why don't we go out and find the world's educated immigrants?

 Never mind.

-Back back at this.
+Back at this.

-We have another one here, folks, from the Chicago Tribune headline Blacks debate impact of Obama's race on campaign.
+We have another one here, folks, from the Chicago Tribune headline, blacks debate impact of Obama's race on campaign.

 We have another.

-I am not mentioned in this story.
+I am not mentioned in the story.

-I am not mentioned.
+Unbelievably, I am not mentioned.

 Export Selection